Tanushri-Das/Help-center-client-side/README.md

+# React Assignment
+1. How can you implement shared functionality across a component tree ?

+We can implement shared functionality across a component tree by using:

+* Context API : Create a context to provide and consume shared values or functions throughout the component tree.
+* Custom Hooks : Encapsulate reusable logic in custom hooks and use them in any component that needs the functionality.
+* Render Props : Use render props to pass shared logic or data to children components.
+* Utility Functions : Create utility functions or classes and import them into components where needed.

+2. Why is the useState hook appropriate for handling state in a complex component ?

+In React, the useState hook is a function that allows us to add state management to functional components.
+It's one of the most essential hooks provided by React and enables us to manage and update the state of our components without using class components.

 # Overview of the project
 This project is a Help Center application where users can submit new requests, view all sections, and retrieve details of a specific card by its title.
 The project is built using React.js, Tailwind CSS, Node.js, Express.js, Mongoose, and MongoDB.